featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ## Changelog

 ### featurehub-javascript-client-sdk
+#### 1.0.11
+- Added convenience short form getter methods for features to make the SDK easier to use.
 #### 1.0.10
 - Fix a bug related to Catch & Release mode [GitHub issue](https://github.com/featurehub-io/featurehub/issues/648)
 #### 1.0.9